Mo7ammedd/.NET-Development-Learning-Path/README.md

   - [REST API Best Practices](https://docs.microsoft.com/en-us/azure/architecture/best-practices/api-design)
   - [API Security](https://docs.microsoft.com/en-us/azure/architecture/best-practices/api-security)

-## How to Use This Repository
-Each section contains detailed notes, code examples, and practice exercises.
-Start with the fundamentals and progress through the learning path sequentially.
-The materials are designed to build upon each other, providing a comprehensive understanding of .NET development.

 ## Contributing
 We welcome contributions to improve these learning materials.
 If you find errors or have suggestions for improvements, please submit a pull request or open an issue.